Ystalard/BackEndFormation/README.md

    - The profile of the publication can now be accessed and modify from the .pubxml file just created:<br/>![image](https://github.com/Ystalard/BackEndFormation/assets/58308727/ed4c35de-5034-483f-b563-3a4fb322978a)
 6. Publish<br/>![image](https://github.com/Ystalard/BackEndFormation/assets/58308727/d6e457c3-940b-404a-88a6-46eabd4b726d)

+## Log

+### Log levels
+1. Trace: the most detailed level
+1. Debug: the level used to debug the application
+1. Information: the level used to inform the user
+1. Warning: the level used to warn the user
+1. Error: the level used to inform the user that an error occured
+1. Critical: the level used to inform the user that a critical error occured
+1. None: the level used to disable the log

+The threshold is the minimum level of log to be displayed, it is set to the lowest level by default and can be changed to a higher level from `Logging:LogLevel:Default` in appsettings.json file.
+Also, the appsettings.json file can be overriden by the appsettings.Development.json file or any other environment file.
+This allows to have the same configuration for all the environment and to override it for a specific environment.